rohanprabath/apphive/README.md

 Microapps is the UI counterpart for the Microservices which is a architectural solution for monolithic UI applications.

+## What is Microapps

+Microapps is the solution to bring software application harmony at  enterprice, which will consolidate SSO requiremnt with in Microservices solutions and among independent systems belowng to an Organization.

 ## Benefits of the Microapps

  * Easy to maintain.